jeanyang0519/Lifegram/README.md

 ## Code Highlights
-* Render Function
+### Render Function

-  I built a `renderEdit` function to make sure that only the current user can edit the profile page.
-To this end, this function will only show the edit profile button when if the user id is the same as current user id.
+  I built a `renderEdit` function to make sure that users can edit their own profile pages.
+I used an if statement to secure that the edit profile button will only be showed if the user's profile id is the same as current user id.

 ```JavaScript
 // frontend/users/user_profile.jsx